Dog training establishments – things you should know

 Approved training organisations

-The legislation requires Councils to charge a reduced registration fee for dogs that have undergone obedience training which complies with the Regulations.
+The legislation requires Councils to charge a reduced registration fee for dogs that have undergone obedience training.

 Organisations whose dog obedience assessment programs are approved under the Domestic Animals Regulations 2015 are:

 - DOGS Victoria

 - Australian Association of Professional Dog Trainers Inc

 - The Gentle Dog Trainers Association

 The program must be conducted by a qualiﬁed dog trainer who is a member of one of these organisations.

 Not all registered training organisations are approved for a reduced registration fee.